Sensor Placement for Optimal Kalman Filtering: Fundamental Limits, Submodularity, and Algorithms: Introduction

 The remainder of this paper is organized as follows.
-In Section \ref{sec:Prelim}, we introduce our model, and our estimation and sensor placement framework, along with our sensor placement problems.
-In Section \ref{sec:limitations}, we provide a series of design and performance limits and characterize the properties of the Kalman estimator with respect to its sensor set; in Section \ref{sec:sub}, we prove that the $\log\det$ estimation error of the Kalman filter with respect to the system's initial condition and process noise is a supermodular and non-increasing set function in the choice of the sensor set; and in Section \ref{sec:alg}, we provide efficient approximation algorithms for selecting a small number of sensors so to design an optimal Kalman filter with respect to its $\log\det$ error ---the worst-case performance guarantees of these algorithms are provided as well.
+In Section \ref{sec:Prelim}, we introduce the system, estimation and sensor placement framework, along with our sensor placement problems.
+In Section \ref{sec:limitations}, we provide a series of design and performance limits, and characterize the properties of the Kalman estimator with respect to its sensor set; in Section \ref{sec:sub}, we prove that the $\log\det$ estimation error of the Kalman filter with respect to the system's initial condition and process noise is a supermodular and non-increasing set function in the choice of the sensor set; and in Section \ref{sec:alg}, we provide approximation algorithms for selecting a few sensors to design an optimal Kalman filter with respect to its $\log\det$ estimation error ---the worst-case performance guarantees of these algorithms are provided as well.
 Finally, in Section \ref{sec:sim}, we illustrate our analytical findings, and test the efficiency of our algorithms, using simulation results from an integrator chain network and the problem of surface-based monitoring of $CO_2$ sequestration sites studied in \cite{weimer2008relaxation}.
 Section \ref{sec:conc} concludes the paper.